-Yao-Yu Lee, MSOM, Dipl.
-Ac., Dipl.
+Yao-Yu Lee, MSOM, Dipl.Ac., Dipl.
 C.H., L.Ac.

-graduated with a Bachelor of Science in Public Health from Kaohsiung Medical University in Taiwan (1997).
-He earned a Bachelor of Science in Oriental Medicine from the Guangzhou University of Chinese Medicine in China (2004).
-Yao-Yu graduated with a Master of Science in Oriental Medicine at the Institute of Clinical Acupuncture and Oriental Medicine, HI 2008.
-Yao-Yu is a Diplomate in Acupuncture and Chinese Herbs of the National Commission for the Certification of Acupuncture and Oriental Medicine and a Licensed Acupuncturist in the State of Hawaii.
+Yao-Yu Lee graduated with a Bachelor of Science in Public Health from Kaohsiung Medical University in Taiwan (1997).
+He earned a Bachelor of Science in Oriental Medicine from the Guangzhou University of Chinese Medicine in China (2004), and graduated with a Master of Science in Oriental Medicine at the Institute of Clinical Acupuncture and Oriental Medicine, HI (2008).
+Yao-Yu Lee is a Diplomatee in Acupuncture and Chinese Herbs of the National Commission for the Certification of Acupuncture and Oriental Medicine and a Licensed Acupuncturist in the State of Hawaii.

-Michael.
-Zanoni, M.S., L.Ac.
+Michael M. Zanoni, Ph.D., M.S., L.Ac.

-Michael studied at the American College of Traditional Chinese Medicine in San Francisco, earning a master's degree in Traditional Chinese Medicine (1997.)
+Dr. Zanoni studied at the American College of Traditional Chinese Medicine in San Francisco, earning a master's degree in Traditional Chinese Medicine (1997.)
 He holds board certifications in Oriental Medicine, Acupuncture, and Chinese Herbology from the National Certification Commission for Acupuncture and Oriental Medicine.
-Besides Hawaii, Michael is licensed to practice acupuncture and Oriental medicine in three other states.
-He also has BA, MS, and PhD degrees in academic subjects not directly related to Oriental medicine.
+Besides Hawaii, Dr. Zanoni is licensed to practice acupuncture and Oriental medicine in three other states.
+He also has a BA (1970) and MS (1979) from California State University, San Jose, CA, and a PhD degree (1981) from Columbia Pacific University, Mill Valley, CA..